wandb/docs/docs/ref/lazy_docs_python/Artifact.md

 The collection this artifact was retrieved from.

 A collection is an ordered group of artifact versions.
-If this artifact was retrieved from a portfolio / linked collection, that collection will be returned rather than the the collection that an artifact version originated from.
+If this artifact was retrieved from a portfolio / linked collection, that collection will be returned rather than the collection that an artifact version originated from.
 The collection that an artifact originates from is known as the source sequence.

 ---